perceptualrobots/chatgpt/report_generator/input/all_sections_notes.md

 ## Performance Data

+### Computational Comparison

+The RL controller implements a high-dimensional mapping between state and action an enormous network, relatively, is necessary as shown in the first image where the PCT controller is barely visible.
+The PCT network, shown in the second image, which dynamically adjusts action to maintain perceptual inputs is just 6 control units and has significantly fewer weights, by a factor of 10,000.

 ### Visual Media
 - **Video** \citep{young2025} : Shows random controller, RL (Symphony) controller, and evolved PCT controller
 - **Image**: `RLvPCT-toscale.png`
+  - [width=1.0\textwidth]
   - Caption: The RL and PCT networks displayed to scale.
 The PCT controller is barely visible in comparison.
 - **Image**: `PCT.png`
   - Caption: PCT network: 1 level with 6 control units.